Morton Ira Greenberg: Kreimer v. Morristown

 Richard R. Kreimer, a homeless man residing in various public places throughout Morristown, New Jersey, filed a pro se complaint in the District Court of New Jersey, claiming that his expulsion from the Joint Free Public Library of Morristown and Morris Township was unconstitutional, as it violated his First and Fourteenth Amendment rights.
 The district court accepted Kreimer’s arguments, holding that the library’s rules and regulations (especially those requiring proper hygiene) violated the First Amendment as they were unconstitutionally overbroad and unconstitutionally vague.
 The library’s policies violated the Fourteenth Amendment by making unconstitutional distinctions between patrons (i.e. against homeless persons).

-In an opinion delivered by Judge Greenberg, the Third Circuit reversed, finding that libraries are "limited public fora."
+In an opinion delivered by Greenberg, the Third Circuit reversed, finding that libraries are "limited public fora."
 Given that the library would not have been open without the consent of a majority of voters, the municipality had an interest in assuring the library would be used for its intended purpose; "the communication of the written word."
 Libraries, by nature, are meant to be places of quiet thoughtful writing, reading or contemplation, and policies designed to protect the intended uses of libraries do not violate the constitution.
 Any patron who disrupted others and prevented them from using a library to the fullest extent through their actions or inactions (e.g. inability to maintain public hygiene standards) could be subject to expulsion.